 - Thanks to the anti-fat movement (based on bad science) – lard became enemy #1.
 All due to bad science, restaurants one by one began switching from animal fats to vegetable oils ruining flavor of foods for everyone as well as the health of millions.
 Vegetable oils are loaded with trans fats, cause imbalance to your fatty acid composition creating oxidative damage, and are a large source of inflammation.

 - Some fast food joints have even been shown to have as many as 19 ingredients in their french fries!
 Wait, what?
 I could’ve sworn it was potatoes, oil, and a little salt.
 Why would 16 more ingredients even be necessary?

 Clearly I’m not suggesting that you should give up the beloved french fry for forever. *Shudder*.
 What I am suggesting is that you should only have them as a treat from time to time – and they should be made from scratch at home!
 It’s not a difficult or time consuming dish, and you can control the quality of your ingredients to boot!

 Make sure you only buy organic potatoes.
 Even better, grow them!
-The duck fat adds a great flavor to the fries (this is the one I use).
+The duck fat adds a great flavor to the fries (this is the one I use, or this one if you’re looking for great value).
 You can obviously use melted coconut oil to coat them if you prefer to keep it vegetarian.
 In this recipe I’ve suggested wedges – well – because they’re my favorite.
 But if you like them thin & crispy… go for it!
 Just adjust the cooking time accordingly.

 Here is my REAL FOOD version of french fries… deliciousness minus the drive through exhaust.
 Enjoy!